#1E1E1E

 You can also create your entire whiteboard animation digitally.
 With Adobe Animate, start with your completed text or drawing and work backward.
 Paint over your lines with a white brush, adding keyframes as you go.
 Then select Modify › Timeline › Reverse Frames.
 When you play the animation, your lines will appear as if you’re drawing them live.

-Create and animate original characters.
+Create and animate original character

 A good character goes a long way toward keeping viewers engaged.
 You might find your marketing video much improved if a cow or chicken does the selling instead of your most dramatic marketer.